tybottorff/bottorffdocs/notes/literature_notes.md

  - **public peanut antigen-specific CDR3s are more germline-like (fewer N-nucleotide insertions than private ones) and show evidence of convergent recombination**
 # Identification of human progenitors of exhausted CD8<sup>+</sup> T cells associated with elevated IFN-γ response in early phase of viral infection
  - high magnitude of IFN-γ response associated with rapid viral immune escape, associated with early onset of exhaustion
+ - **DP CD127+ may be like the memory-like Tpex described here**
- - **model: early presence of antigen leads to rapid clonal expansion and high IFN-γ response and precursor cells differentiating into cytotoxic and exhausted subsets (related to low-affinity but prolonged antigens maintaining Tex) vs. reduced/delayed antigen stimulation results in less likely differentiation into exhaustion/effector subsets but rather promotes expansion of memory precursor subsets**
+ - **model: early presence of antigen leads to rapid clonal expansion and high IFN-γ response and precursor cells differentiating into cytotoxic and exhausted subsets (related to low-affinity but prolonged antigens maintaining Tex) vs. reduced/delayed antigen stimulation results in less likely differentiation into exhaustion/effector subsets but rather promotes expansion of memory precursor subsets, possible connection to autoimmunity being more progenitor/earlier in lineage cells may be bad due to less exhaustion/less strong antigen driving differentiation into Tex?**
 # Identification of neoantigens for individualized cancer immunotherapy
  - neoepitopes are attractive targets for therapeutic cancer vaccines, **but most cancer mutations are unique for individual patients (neoantigenome), requiring individualized treatment**
  - **not all tumor mutations give rise to neoantigens, neoepitope-specific T cells reflect only 1-2% of mutations in an individual tumor, this could be due to not all tumor mutations giving rise to neoantigens and from T cell repertoire not recognizing all neoantigens perhaps as well**